amundsen-io/rfcs/rfcs/000-lineage-stage-0.md

 > Think about what the natural extension and evolution of your proposal would be and how it would affect the project as a whole in a holistic way.
 Also consider how the this all fits into the roadmap for the project and of the relevant sub-team.
 > This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related.
 > If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.
+- Persist lineage data on neo4j: create extractors for databuilder library to extract the data and publish it
+- Implement lineage graph view for better discovery experience
+- Introduce a Task entity on Amundsen to surface pipepline tasks between tables and column and understand what tasks are repsonsible for generating tables